eqNj/eqN-PD2-Filter/README.md

 ## Brief Summary

 When using any filter level the following applies.
 All flawless and perfect gems always show.
 All runes always show.
 All charms always show.
 Unique and set items always show.
 Ethereal rare, magic, or elite non-magic (white) items always show.
 All non-magic (white) items with +3 to a useful skill always show.
+All elite non-magic superior items with 10%+ ED always show.

 When using the default, 'Relaxed', filter level the above and the following apply.
 All elite non-magic (white) items always show.
 All rare items always show.
 All useful magic crafting bases always show.